hackathons-pt/.github/README.md

-# .github
+# we are hackathons.pt
-README and resources.
+we organize hackathons in portugal and fund teen-lead STEM projects.

+currently organizing:
+daydream lisbon by hack club